Example Image

 At a time when confidence in markets is declining, the Nobel Committee’s decision quietly champions economic freedom.
 Growth doesn’t stem from government plans or five-year strategies.
 It originates from the unpredictable, decentralized innovation of individuals pursuing their own ideas and ambitions.

-Joel Mokyr explained how the Enlightenment’s culture of openness enabled sustained progress.
+Joel Mokyr argued that the Enlightenment’s culture of openness enabled sustained economic progress.
 Philippe Aghion and Peter Howitt showed why that process of creative destruction remains essential for growth today.
 Together, they remind us that capitalism’s genius lies not in efficiency but in evolution—its endless capacity to learn, adapt, and reinvent itself.

 Jonathan Hartley is a research fellow at the Civitas Institute, a senior fellow at the Foundation for Research on Equal Opportunity, a senior fellow at the Macdonald-Laurier Institute, and podcast host of Capitalism and Freedom in the 21st Century at the Hoover Institution.